 Dealership Vs. Third-Party Extended Warranty

+When comparing BMW’s extended warranty directly to CARCHEX and Endurance, purchasing directly from BMW is probably not worth the additional cost.
 While BMW’s plans are compelling, our review team believes that reputable extended car warranty companies such as CARCHEX and Endurance offer a better value than BMW’s own extended warranty.

 CARCHEX and Endurance beat BMW on four extended warranty comparison categories: